SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/generate-service.md

 4. Choose **Accept**.

     ![cap-accept-service](../images/generate-service/accept-edit-model.png)

+> [!Tip]
-- CDS service definition exposes entities from the database schema (schema.cds) as part of  service layers with role-based access to services.
+> - CDS service definition exposes entities from the database schema (schema.cds) as part of  service layers with role-based access to services.

--  Modular Service Definitions - Services (ProcessorService and AdminService) allow controlled access to data.
+> -  Modular Service Definitions - Services (ProcessorService and AdminService) allow controlled access to data.

-- Role-Based Access
+> - Role-Based Access
     - ProcessorService → Support staff can manage incidents and customers.
     - AdminService → Admin users have full access.

-- Projections on Entities - The original database entities are not directly exposed, only projected versions are.
+> - Projections on Entities - The original database entities are not directly exposed, only projected versions are.
 This allows customization, filtering, or restricting access to certain fields (if needed in the future).

 5. For OData draft enabling, use the following prompt to make ProcessorService to draft enable.
 Start typing `/cap-edit`, and select **/cap-edit-model** from the suggestions.